Tyson Foods to lay off 228 employees near Chicago who decline move to Arkansas

-CHICAGO, June 13 (Reuters) - Tyson Foods will lay off 228 corporate employees in Illinois who declined to relocate to the meatpacker's Arkansas headquarters, eliminating about 46% of the total staff from two offices, the company confirmed on Tuesday.
+CHICAGO, June 13 (Reuters) - Tyson Foods TSN.N, which is seeking to cut costs, will lay off 228 corporate employees in Illinois who declined to relocate to the meatpacker's Arkansas headquarters, the company confirmed on Tuesday.

-Employees have resisted a decision to consolidate corporate offices, which Tyson announced in October, as the company grapples with high costs for cattle and easing demand for meat from cash-strapped consumers.
+The offices had roughly 500 employees overall as of last October, when Tyson announced a decision to consolidate corporate offices.
+Employees resisted and some have already left for jobs with other companies, as Tyson has grappled with high prices to buy cattle for slaughtering and easing demand for meat from cash-strapped consumers.

+The 228 being laid off are those remaining with the company until the Chicago and Downers Grove offices close, Tyson said.

-The company said the layoffs were due to the consolidation of corporate offices to Springdale, Arkansas.
+"Those impacted were due to the consolidation of corporate offices," the company said.

 Including layoffs at another office in Dakota Dunes, South Dakota, Tyson will eliminate about 490 corporate employees who opted not to relocate, out of roughly 1,000 workers.